noob404yt/ps4-custom-mesa-ubuntu/README.md

 # Custom Mesa for PS4 running Ubuntu and Ubuntu-based distros
-This custom-built Mesa fixes image distortion on many games like Cyberpunk running on PS4 (PlayStation 4) through WIne, especially on the latest versions of Ubuntu.
+This custom-built Mesa fixes image distortion on many games like Cyberpunk running on PS4 (PlayStation 4) through Wine, especially on the latest versions of Ubuntu.

 ## Using the custom Mesa script on PS4 Ubuntu
 1. Open terminal and run `sudo apt install libz3-4`